sounkou-bioinfo/RBCFLib/README.md

 - RgwasVCF: Advanced GWAS-VCF manipulation and analysis with convenient interfaces, depending on RBCFLib.
 - RArrowBCF: High-performance BCF/VCF I/O using Apache Arrow for in-memory data representation.

+## Requirements

+- R
+- Unix-like OS (Linux, macOS)
+- htslib/bcftools system dependencies
+- optional: CHOLMOD for BCFToolsPGS

+## TODO

+- [ ] autoconvert the range request outputs to be lists or data.frames and not strings
+- [ ] BCF iterator for sequential reading of BCF/VCF files with automatic decompression and parsing, this will provide infrastructure for the nanoarrow implementation